toml-lang/toml-test/README.md

 Adding tests
 ------------
-`toml-test` was designed so that tests can be easily added and removed.
 As mentioned above, tests are split into two groups: invalid and valid tests.

 Invalid tests **only check if a decoder rejects invalid TOML data**.
-Or, in the case of testing encoders, invalid tests **only check if an encoder rejects an invalid representation of TOML** (e.g., a heterogeneous array).
+Or, in the case of testing encoders, invalid tests **only check if an encoder rejects an invalid representation of TOML**.
 Therefore, all invalid tests should try to **test one thing and one thing only**.
 Invalid tests should be named after the fault it is trying to expose.
-Invalid tests for decoders are in the `tests/invalid` directory while invalid tests for encoders are in the `tests/invalid-encoder` directory.
+Invalid tests for decoders are in the `tests/invalid` directory.

-Valid tests check that a decoder accepts valid TOML data **and** that the parser has the correct representation of the TOML data.
+Valid tests check that a decoder accepts valid TOML data *and* that the parser has the correct representation of the TOML data.
 Therefore, valid tests need a JSON encoding in addition to the TOML data.
 The tests should be small enough that writing the JSON encoding by hand will not give you brain damage.
 The exact reverse is true when testing encoders.

-A valid test without either a `.json` or `.toml` file will automatically fail.

-If you have tests that you'd like to add, please submit a pull request.